Best Snowboards For Carving 2022/23

 It has a flex rating of 8/10, a directional shape, and a large turn radius, all of which make it perfectly suited for high-speed wide turns.

-The Ride Smokescreen was a new board for 2021 and is now back for 2022.
+The Ride Smokescreen was a new board for 2021 and is back again for 2025.
 Ride have aimed the board at riders who are into carving around the mountain and occasionally hopping off into some powder.

 It has a directional shape with a slightly wider nose than tail.
 It is a predominantly camber board but with an early rise in the nose.
 It also has a progressive sidecut radius, with a mellow straighter edge side cut at the front of the board that tightens as you move along the edge.